Archives

 Mead Wildlife Area

-Every day of the Master Naturalist training at the George W. Mead Wildlife Area will be a special one as we will go out daily while learning from distinguished experts in their fields.
+Every day of Master Naturalist Training at the George W. Mead Wildlife Area will be a special one as we will go out daily while learning from distinguished experts in their fields.
 Attendees will have the unique opportunity to apply, in real-time, the learning objectives for each theme in a location rich with wildlife in a variety of habitats.
 Our training will require participants to be outside in the morning and afternoon, hiking trails and dikes that are uneven gravel and vegetation, mostly flat terrain.
-Morning coffee, tea and snacks will be provided.
-Lunch with beverages will also be provided thanks to the generous support of the Friends of the Mead McMillan Wildlife Areas.
+Morning coffee, tea and snacks will be provided thanks to the generous support of the Friends of the Mead McMillan Wildlife Areas.
+Bring your own lunch.
+Some portable seating will be available for those in need.

-Special offer for college students: The Friends of the Mead/McMillan Wildlife Area have offered to offset the $300 registration fee to allow 10 current college students to participate in the six day Master Naturalist Training for only $60!
-This generous support also includes lunches and break refreshments for all participants.
+Special offer for full-time college students: The Friends of the Mead/McMillan Wildlife Area have offered to offset the $300 registration fee to allow 10 current college students to participate in the six day Master Naturalist Training for only $60.
 Students are responsible for their own transportation and lodging.
 Students who are interested in this opportunity are asked to provide 40 hours of volunteer service with Friends of Mead Wildlife area within a year following the training.
 The Friends group will provide additional training necessary for this volunteer work.
 Students interested in this offer should apply before registering to receive the discount code.
 APPLY HERE.

 The Wisconsin Master Naturalist program is a network of well-informed volunteers dedicated to conservation service, leadership, and lifelong learning.
 The Master Naturalist training provides 40 hours of education in a variety of natural history topics and Master Naturalist service areas.
 Through expert-led trainings, Master Naturalists are equipped to address challenges facing the state by making positive impacts through stewardship, citizen science, and educational activities.
 Trainings have an emphasis on outdoor field experiences with some classroom instruction and are taught by professional natural resources educators and scientists.
 Once trained, Wisconsin Master Naturalists record 40 hours of service and 8 hours of advanced training each year to maintain certification and receive a recognition pin.